Terminal

 • Ekurhuleni Fine Arts Award Exhibition.
 Coen Scholtz Recreation Center, Kempton Park, June 2002.

-• Sasol New Signatures Exhibition, The Pretoria Art Museum, Pretoria July 2002.
+• Sasol New Signatures Exhibition, (Top 15 finalists) The Pretoria Art Museum, Pretoria July 2002.

 • Johannesburg Art City Exhibition, The Fort Johannesburg, September 2002.